rizqimtiaz/stylemirror-app/README.md

 The "fitting room" is still broken.
 Consumers buy multiple sizes and return most of them, creating a logistics nightmare for brands and an environmental disaster.
 Existing AI solutions often hallucinate (making a dress look like an unrecognizable blob) or lose the specific pattern details and textures of the actual product.

+**StyleMirror** bridges this market gap as a high-fidelity, parametrically adaptive AI stylist that truly knows your body.

+## The Solution

 StyleMirror is an application that creates a high-fidelity **Digital Twin** of the user and uses text-guided diffusion inpainting to parametrically drape clothing.
 It goes beyond simple 2D overlays by understanding fabric geometry, preserving original textures, and allowing real-time refinement through natural language.

 ## Key Features